-An early wireframe for the card design on the developing Our Journey project.
+An early design for the cards on the developing Our Journey project.
 The card will contain mandatory and discretionary fields.
 This version of the design shows a flip-style card enabling both sides to contain content – a summary facing side and more in-depth information on the ‘reverse’ side.
-This design may not make it … Continue reading “Card design for Our Journey”
+This design may not make it beyond … Continue reading “Card design for Our Journey”

 Connecting young people with contemporary research I’ve been representing engaged research, on and off, for about 10 years.
 Initially, this work involved Richard (Rick) Holliman and Trevor Collins who had been engaging through participatory design with a range of stakeholders to co-produce the Isotope community website.
 They asked me to work with them to produce … Continue reading “Engaging Opportunities”

 The nQuire platform serves to provide a sandbox for those people interested in science and research.
 Participants can take part in research projects or author a project themselves. nQuire was developed in partnership between The Open University and the BBC.
 My role was to work with an external agency; Clearleft, to develop a user experience … Continue reading “nQuire”

 I was approached by the Institute of Educational Technology to produce a series of posters as they prepare their case studies for the REF 2021.

 The sub-division of space on a web page is a glorious thing to ponder.
 The responsive landscape provides additional criteria, and high resolution screens heap further complexity on top.
 Where will we put the content?
 I am back filling my blog at this point I should stress so the project I am describing was completed … Continue reading “Wireframes for new IET web site”

 The Academic Information Repository (AIR) was developed as a by-product of the recent re-development of the website for the Institute of Educational Technology (IET).
 We recognised that to put the user at the centre was to provide a frictionless method for users to manage their content.
 One of the challenges in developing web sites when … Continue reading “A logo for AIR”